langchain-ai/langchain/templates/nvidia-rag-canonical/README.md

-# Nvidia and Milvus - Canonical RAG
+# Nvidia, Milvus - canonical RAG

 This template performs RAG using `Milvus` Vector Store and `NVIDIA` Models (Embedding and Chat).